Why You Should Take a Modular Approach to PCB Design for Internet of Things Applications

 Optimizing Cash Flow

-If you need to convince your manager to let you start with extensible design, send them this section.
+If you need to convince your manager to let you start with an extensible design, send them this section.

 Optimization in the design process automatically translates to cost savings in man hours.
 Time not spent rehashing the same old designs is time spent designing boards for new useless products.
 Another major cost saving area is in board manufacturing.
 Manufacturers dislike fabricating low quantities of board designs, a preference they show with high pricing.
 The more similar your PCBs are, the less they’ll cost to manufacture.
+A modular PCB design is the way to go!

 Your PCB design software should help you keep old designs with a new fangled feature called “save.”
 However, CircuitStudio® has a somewhat more advanced “comparator” feature that can help with a modular approach to design.
 With the “comparator” function allows you to compare different designs against each other.
 This makes tailoring modular designs and adding features from one design to another a breeze.

 Life is short, don’t waste developing the same over and over.
-Modular design will help you use your designs and time more efficiently.
+Modular PCB design will help you use your designs and time more efficiently.
 It will also help your company save money in man hours and manufacturing costs.

-Has modular design left you with lots of time on your hands?
+Has modular PCB design left you with lots of time on your hands?
 Chat with an expert at Altium Designer.